GuiMartinelli/minishell/README.md

 	- '<<' should be given a delimiter, then read the input until a line containing the delimiter is seen.
 However, it doesn’t have to update the history!
 	- '>>' should redirect output in append mode.
-- Implement pipes (| character).
+- Implement pipes.
 The output of each command in the pipeline is connected to the input of the next command via a pipe.
 - Handle environment variables ($ followed by a sequence of characters) which should expand to their values.